-Everything that you need to know ahead of the Red Devils' high-profile Premier League encounter with rivals Liverpool at Old Trafford on Sunday
+Everything you need to know ahead of the Red Devils' Premier League clash at Turf Moor on Sunday

 MAN UTD INJURIES

 Despite winning through on Thursday evening, United's victory did come at a significant cost.

 Zlatan Ibrahimovic limped off in the closing stages with a sickening knee injury after an awkward landing and looks set for a number of weeks on the sidelines.

 Marcos Rojo, too, suffered from knee trouble, leading to him being stretchered off midway through the first half, and he joins fellow central defenders Chris Smalling and Phil Jones on the sidelines.

 Juan Mata will also miss out after being ruled out for the season following groin surgery, but otherwise United have a clean bill of health following the return of Wayne Rooney to the bench against Anderlecht.